LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       Compile time lookup of a predicate declaration and definition when compiling a message sending call (or a :term:`super call`).
-Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information).
+Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information at compilation time).
 Also known as *early binding*.
 See also :term:`dynamic binding`.

    lambda expression
       A compound term that can be used in place of a goal or closure